JeffreySarnoff/ArbNumerics.jl/README.md

 ## Acknowledgements

 This work develops parts the Arb C library within Julia.
-It is entirely dependent on Fredrik Johansson's work and the libraries required are fetched and made ready by the good work of William Hart, Tommy Hofmann and the Nemo.jl team.
-The libraries for `Arb` and `Flint` and the build file are their work, used with permission.
+It is entirely dependent on Arb by Fredrik Johansson and would not exist without the good work of William Hart, Tommy Hofmann and the Nemo.jl team.
+The libraries for `Arb` and `Flint`, and build file are theirs, used with permission.

 ----